benjaminjack/benjaminjack.github.io/_drafts/python-cpp-revisited.md

 Now you should be able to run `python3 setup.py develop` from within your package's root directory and you will see an extension module generated under `src/python_cpp_example/`.
 You can now import and use your new package.

 Up until now, I have largely followed along with the [`pybind11` tutorial](http://pybind11.readthedocs.io/en/stable/basics.html) and [`pybind11`'s CMake example repository](https://github.com/pybind/cmake_example).
-In Part 2, I will describe how to add unit testing within this set up.
+In the following sections, I will describe how to add unit testing within this set up.

 #### Writing Python unit tests